Mini-MBA: Data-Driven Management Curriculum

 Key Takeaways:

-The engineering side of data-driven decisions incorporates all activities required to periodically produce insight from models to drive decisions.
-We will explore in detail gathering data from different sources, transforming data across sources into a single format, and making it ready for model consumption.
+The engineering side of data-driven decisions incorporates all activities required to produce insight from models to drive decisions periodically.
+We will explore how to gather data from different sources, transform data across sources into a single format, and make it ready for model consumption.
 Once the model runs, we will consider how to feed it to systems that will take the insight and make it available for users.
 Lastly, we will explore how to ensure the model is always relevant – employing practices to proactively produce alerts to warn if model results need to be reviewed.

 Key Takeaways: